-2021 © The Coaching Association of Canada.
-This document is copyrighted by the Coaching Association of CanadaTM (CAC) and its licensors.
+2025 a The Coaching Association of Canada.
+This document is copyrighted by the Coaching Association of CanadaTM and its licensors.
 All rights reserved.
-Printed in Canada.

-No part of this publication may be reproduced, stored in a retrieval system or transmitted, in any form or by any means, without the express written permission of the Coaching Association of Canada.
+Produced in Canada.
+No part of this publication may be reproduced, stored in a retrieval system, or transmitted, in any form or by any means, without the express written permission of the Coaching Association of Canada.
+The Coaching Association of Canada is funded in part by the Government of Canada.